jamulussoftware/jamuluswebsite/_translator-files/README.md

 - Navigate to `_translator-files/po/` and create an empty folder naming it with the language code.
 - Inside this folder, create an empty text file and name it `temp.po~`.
-- Make a pull request against the 'next-release' branch and make the title of the pull request "Add new language" (it's important that you use the exact same spelling, no quotes).
+- Make a pull request against the 'next-release' branch and make the title of the pull request "Add new language [LANGUAGE]".
+When your PR is merged, a script will run that will create the .po files for the new language.
+Update your branch to pull in the new files for translation.

-A script will run that will create all the .po files for your language and add them to your PR.
 Please also take into account the following:

 ### Points to note